marianscon/Getting-And-Cleaning-Data-Project/codebook.md

 ## Resulting tidy data set

 run_analysis.R:
-* follows the steps described on README.md to prepare a tidy data set
+* follows the transformations described on README.md to prepare a tidy data set
 * saves it to a file called: TidyData/tidyData.txt on your working directory, and
 * contains 86 computed mean and standard deviation numeric variables and the subject and activity character variables